THE GIFTS OF INSPIRATION (Part 1)

 Because of its significant blessings – the edification, exhortation and comfort of God’s people!

-The Scripture reveals, “But he who prophesies speaks edification and exhortation and comfort to men.
+Paul explains, “But he who prophesies speaks edification and exhortation and comfort to men.
 He who speaks in a tongue edifies himself, but he who prophesies edifies the church.”
 (1 Cor.
 14:3-4 NKJV).

 Also, through the exercise of the gift of prophecy, the believers can also receive divine counsel, encouragement, confirmation, instruction, direction and correction from God (1 Sam.
 10:5-13).